tommy-muehle/tooly-composer-script/README.md

 [![License](https://poser.pugx.org/tm/tooly-composer-script/license)](https://packagist.org/packages/tm/tooly-composer-script)
 [![Gitter](https://badges.gitter.im/tommy-muehle/tooly-composer-script.svg)](https://gitter.im/tommy-muehle/tooly-composer-script?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-With the tooly [composer-script](https://getcomposer.org/doc/articles/scripts.md) aka hook you can manage needed phar files, such as phpunit, in your composer.json.
-Every phar file will be saved in the [composer binary directory](https://getcomposer.org/doc/articles/vendor-binaries.md).
+With the tooly [composer-script](https://getcomposer.org/doc/articles/scripts.md) aka hook you can manage needed PHAR files for quality assurance, such as PHPUnit or phpmd, in your project's composer.json.
+Every PHAR file will be saved in the [composer binary directory](https://getcomposer.org/doc/articles/vendor-binaries.md).

-## Features

-Make sure that all developers in your project get the required tools in the right version with the power of composer.
+So you can be sure that all developers in your project get the required PHAR tools in the needed version with nothing more as composer.
 Optional with [GPG signature verification](https://www.gnupg.org/gph/en/manual/x135.html) for each tool.

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE)), but if it makes you happy it would be a great pleasure for me if you send a postcard from your hometown to me.
-My address is: Tommy Muehle, Hepkestr.
-177, 01277 Dresden, Germany.

-The postcards will get published on [my website](https://tommy-muehle.io).

 ## Example